 Some patients do not have enough bone to support dental implants.
 If this is the case, we will perform a simple or complex bone grafting .
 You will need to heal for 3 to 4 months to allow the new bone to mature before we proceed with dental implants.
 In some cases of advanced bone loss in the upper jaw a Sinus lift or Sinus Augmentation may be appropriate.

 Dental implant placement is considered a minor oral surgery.
 We will thoroughly numb your mouth with local anesthetic, cut a small flap in your gums, and then use special internally irrigated drills to open a precise, tiny hole in the bone.
 We will screw the small, biocompatible titanium implant into the hole, top it with a cover screw or a healing cap, and close your gums.

 If you need more than one dental implant, we can place them all during the same surgery.
 You will then wear your temporary denture for several weeks to allow the implant to fuse with your jawbone.

 After the implant fuses with the jawbone, you will return to our office.
 We will replace the cover screw or healing cap with an abutment, and then carefully secure your crown, bridge, or other restoration.

-If you need replacements for all of the teeth on your upper or lower arch, same day teeth may be the best solution for you.
-Instead of wearing a temporary denture while your implants heal, you can actually leave our office on the same day will a full arch of fixed, lightweight teeth.
+If you need replacements for all of the teeth on your upper or lower arch, instant teeth may be the best solution for you.
+Instead of wearing a temporary denture while your implants heal, you can actually leave our office on the same day with a full arch of fixed, lightweight teeth.
 You can then return 6 to 9 months later, as recommended to replace the teeth with higher quality permanent Zirconia or porcelain restoration.
-Same day teeth typically require 4 to 6 immediate load dental implants.
+Instant teeth typically require 4 to 6 immediate load dental implants.